Two UK judges slam maltreatment of Pakistanis in quarantine

 The law firm launched a legal case against the government on behalf of around 10 families, including the families currently stranded in Pakistan or quarantining in the UK.
 The claimants included a 10-year-old British child diagnosed with modern attention deficit hyperactivity disorder (ADHD); elderly and British children.

-It is understood that the hotel management at Holiday Inn Express Heathrow Terminal 4 didn’t address the issue of haram food when the complainants tried to engage with them on the sensitivity of the issue.
+It is understood that the hotel management at Heathrow Terminal 4 didn’t address the issue of haram food when the complainants tried to engage with them on the sensitivity of the issue.

-Similar issues were highlighted by Geo and The News after Pakistanis quarantining at Radisson Hotel near Heathrow and Holiday Inn Birmingham got in touch with their complaints.
+Similar issues were highlighted by Geo and The News after Pakistanis quarantining near Heathrow and got in touch with their complaints.